 ERAs can be industrial activities, mining activities or other resource activities with the potential to release contaminants into the environment.
 These activities may include:

 - coal mining

 - mineral mining or extraction

 Some agricultural activities such as piggeries, prawn farms and cattle feedlots are also ERAs.

 ERAs are split into two main categories, prescribed activities and resource activities.
 Prescribed activities are those ERAs defined in schedule 2 of the Environmental Protection Regulation 2008.
 Resource activities are those activities that involve a geothermal activity, a greenhouse gas storage activity, a mining activity or a petroleum activity.

-For further information in relation to applying for and managing an environmental authority please refer to the Business and industry portal.
+For further information in relation to applying for and managing an EA please refer to the Business Queensland website (search for environmental authority).

-The third type is those which are triggered under other legislation and include:
+The second type is those which are triggered under other legislation and include: